ibmdb/node-ibm_db/APIDocumentation.md

 * **CType**: C Data type of the parameter to be bound.
 Default value is CHAR.
 * **SQLType**: Data type of the parameter on Server.
 It is actually the column Type of the parameter.
 Default value is CHAR
 * **DataType**: Same as SQLType.
 Use either SQLType or DataType.
 Added for simple name.
 Default Value is CHAR.
 * **Data**: Its value is actuall data for the parameter.
 For binary data, it should represent the full buffer containing binary data.
 For ParamType:"FILE", it must have the filename on disc that contains data.
+For chunked LOB insert, Data can be an Array of Buffers (sync and async) or a Readable stream (async only).
 It is mandatory key in the data Object.
-* **Length**: It denotes the buffer length in byte to store the OUT Pamameter value when ParamType is INOUT or OUTPUT in a Stored Procedure call..
+* **Length**: It denotes the buffer length in byte to store the OUT Pamameter value when ParamType is INOUT or OUTPUT in a Stored Procedure call.
+For chunked LOB insert with Readable stream, Length is optional but recommended for server-side optimization.

 * Few example of bidningParameters that we can use in node.js program:
 ```